 This statue is a treasured reminder of the trips Jeremy has taken with work, helping out in the Islands.

 We each have our own individual style and budgets (limitations, and non-existent ones too).
 Feeling the need to keep up with trends or what others have in their homes makes it harder to express your individuality and tell your own homes’ story.

 Instead I like to say – Do you; love what you genuinely love.
 Our homes are meant to be a reflection of our own individuality and our stories.
 If you love a certain colour accent and want to see if everywhere in your home, then do you.
 If minimalism is your jam and having everything in it’s space, or chaos is your friend – do you.

 Think and purchase consciously, ensuring you really love that homeware piece.

-The home scene blog is a curation of all my favourite things – that’s not to mean that it is everyone’s style and I’m okay with that.
-On THS blog you’ll find a mix from well designed home tours, styling inspiration and features on our own home renovation journey.
+Home Scene Journal is a curation of all my favourite stories and I’m okay with it not being everyones style.
+On HSJ you’ll find a mix of home tours, renovation stories, behind the scenes with clever creatives and features on our own home.

-These features are to share a glimpse into these homes to delight and inspire.
-They aren’t to cause anyone to feel they can’t live up to that standard.
+These features are to share a glimpse behind the front door, behind the scenes, to delight and inspire.
+They aren’t written to leave anyone feeling they can’t live up to that standard.
 Just like art, you can admire a beautiful piece of work, yet you aren’t left feeling inadequate that you couldn’t replicate the piece.

 What do you love about your home?